Yes we agree and are working on this.

 Solid research is required to ‘point’ modern sensor equipment to a workable area of interest.

-Our tear-down/ rebuild approach to researching the VH-MDX accident only began in 2014 but is offering significant gains in defining a confident area where VH-MDX is resting.
+Our tear-down/ rebuild approach to researching the VH-MDX accident began in 2014 and is offering significant gains in defining a confident area where VH-MDX is resting.

 What must be remembered is that there is no budget for remote sensing operations from us or from government departments.